n7on/socker/README.md

 # Socker
-Socker is a standalone Docker implementation in bash using flat images instead of `OverlayFS` filesystem.
-Making it useful to perform various actions on images, such as:
+Socker is a stand-alone container implementation in bash using Docker Hub images, without Docker.
+Internally the image layers are extracted to normal filesystem instead of `OverlayFS` filesystem.
+This alters the image to only contain one layer, making it useful to perform various image related actions:

-* Create base images
+* Create Docker base images
-* Flatten existing images
+* Flatten existing Docker images
-* Analyse images
+* Analyse Docker images

-Try it out, run following to spin up Bash in a Nginx container (Docker is __NOT__ needed):
+Try it out, run following to spin up Bash in a Nginx container using Socker:

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/n7on/socker/main/socker) run library/nginx:latest bash
 ```

 Above will download image root filesystem, maifest.json and config.json and extract it to `~/.socker/images/library/nginx/latest` and create a container using Linux `namespaces` and `pivot_root`.
-Root is needed because `unshare` requires it in order to create new `namespaces`.
-Namespaces are removed by kernel when container exits.

 ## Prerequisites
 * bash